Meticore Review: Can a Pill Increase Metabolism?

 Meticore is a dietary supplement used for weight loss.
 The supplement's manufacturer suggests that this product increases core body temperature, which in turn increases metabolic rate, which can cause weight loss.

-In this article we'll answer all of these questions and more, as we analyze the ingredients in Meticore based on clinical studies to give our take on whether or not the supplement is likely to cause weight loss.
+In this article we'll answer all of these questions and more, as we analyze the ingredients in Meticore to give our take on whether or not the supplement is likely to cause weight loss, and whether or not it's healthy.

 Ingredient Analysis